phetsims/fourier-making-waves/doc/implementation-notes.md

 A challenge is a set of harmonic amplitudes that describe a waveform.
 Amplitudes for a challenge are randomly generated by [AmplitudesGenerator](https://github.com/phetsims/fourier-making-waves/blob/master/js/waveGame/model/AmplitudesGenerator.js)
 .
 These amplitudes are then used to populate the Harmonic amplitudes in the answer series.
 The amplitudes in the guess series are set to zero.
 As the user changes amplitude sliders, they are changing the guess series.
-If they press the " Check Answer" while the amplitudes of the answer and guess are the same, they will have solved the challenge.
+If they press the "Check Answer" button while the amplitudes of the answer and guess are the same, they will have solved the challenge.

 After a challenge has been solved (or the "Show Answer" button has been pressed), the user can continue to experiment with the challenge.
-Whenever the guess matches the answer, a smiley face will be shown.
+Whenever the guess matches the answer, a smiley face will be displayed.

 Pressing the "New Waveform" button moves to a new challenge.